Double Glazing Sash Windows

-By increasing the glazing rebate depth of the sash we can accommodate a sealed double glazed unit.
-With increased rebate depth we must also offset the mortise and tenon sash joints to maintain the structural strength of the sash.
+By increasing the glazing rebate depth of the sash we accommodate a sealed double glazed unit with a 6mm – 16mm spacer bar.
+With this increase in rebate depth, we must also offset the mortise and tenon sash joints to maintain the structural integrity of the sashes.

 Additional weight is required to counterbalance the heavier double glazed timber sashes.
 The original cast iron weights are replaced with lead weights; these make up a considerable part of the total service cost.